 For Older Model Android OS,

-For those using an older version of Android OS can follow the steps below to enable Unknown Sources.
+Those using an older version of Android OS can follow the steps below to enable Unknown Sources.

 (1).
 Go to the Settings section of your Android phone.

 (2).
-Click on Security under Personal section.
+Click on Security under the Personal section.

 (4).
 On the warning prompt, hit OK.